+FULL QUALIFIER

+- · Complete 16 core courses.

-- 16 core courses Ten (10) core courses completed before the start of seventh semester.
-Seven (7) of the 10 must be in English, math or natural/physical science. - "Locked in" for core-course GPA calculation. - Corresponding test score (ACT sum score or SAT combined score) and core-course GPA (minimum 2.300) on Sliding Scale B (see Page No. 2). - · Graduate from high school.
+- Ten of the 16 core courses must be completed before the seventh semester (senior year) of high school.

+- Seven of the 10 core courses must be in English, math or natural/physical science.

+- Earn a core-course GPA of at least 2.300.

+- Earn an SAT combined score or ACT sum score matching the core-course GPA on the Division I sliding scale (see back page).

+- · Graduate high school.